WE ARE DIFFERENT

 We are trying to find ways of educating our children and ourselves that make the most sense for the community and place of Maple Ridge.
 No one knows exactly what those ways are.
 We are committed to ongoing learning from other eco-educators in North America and around the world, but ultimately we have to try things out to see if they work here.
 Not everything will work equally well.
 Together we have to be prepared to take chances, ask hard questions of ourselves and others, and rethink things as necessary.
 As a family at the Eco-School, you will be part of this process of figuring out the kind of education we want, and growing and changing yourselves in the process.

 TALK, TALK, TALK

 Working things out as a community means … communication.
 If your child has special needs, all of us should know so we can think together about how to meet those needs.
 If you think the Eco-School should be doing something differently, you need to be prepared to voice your ideas and concerns and work with others to address them.
-A team of researchers from Simon Fraser University will be working with us to encourage deep questioning and learning from one another.
-We can also expect greater than usual scrutiny from the media, politicians, and Ministry representatives, both supportive and critical.

 PLEASE READ THE ABOVE CAREFULLY TO MAKE SURE YOU ARE A ECO-SCHOOLER BEFORE COMMITTING!